sweetalert2/sweetalert2/README.md

 1. Make sure you have [Node](http://nodejs.org/) and [NPM](https://www.npmjs.com/) installed.

-1. When in the SweetAlert directory, run the command ``npm install`` to install npm packages.
+1. When in the SweetAlert2 directory, run the command ``npm install`` to install npm packages.

 1. Start gulp watcher ``gulp watch`` to automatically minify the SCSS and JS-files.